-The night prior to the installation, an interactive performance and performance takes place, called the Shatter Party, where the public is invited to break plates.
+The night before the installation, I invite the public to an interactive event where they are invited to break plates.
 One by one, attendees wearing safety masks, step up to a pit and hurl plates.
 They may participate as many times as they wish.
-The artists uses the enormous pile of broken tableware to carefully complete that specific dining room.
-Each time the Dining Room is installed, it is co-created through the action, energy, grief and all the emotion of the public brings to the moment.
+I use the enormous pile of broken tableware to complete the Dining Room carefully.

-The attendees of the Shatter Party come away with experience exhilarated, wild eyed and energetic.
-They begin to talk freely.
+The attendees of the Shatter Party experience come away exhilarated, wild-eyed, and energetic.
+They begin to talk freely with friends and strangers.
 A very interesting effect.

-At the installation I often open conversations with the viewer.
+At the installation, I open conversations with the guests.
 Unsolicited, many often share deeply personal stories of their families of origin.
-Perhaps one day I will collect these stories for the next layer in this emotional archeological site.
+One day I would like to collect these stories for the next layer in this emotional archeological site.

 I’ve noticed something interesting and unexpected in the making of The Dining Room.
 The day after the first time I held the Shatter Party, I woke up feeling tired, drained, and lethargic.
 Felt like I was hit by a truck.
 Sad, even.
 Almost like a hangover.
 I checked in on the two other volunteers who helped hold space and facilitate the attendee experience.
 We were all feeling the same way.
 Yet none of us had consumed anything that would cause such an after-effect.
 We realized that in some way we had received, accepted, and absorbed the catharsis and emotional outpouring of the attendees.
 We were pretty awed by this.